andrei-1111/lod_api_docs/generate_quote.rst

 **Method:**    POST
 =============  ===================

-This interface creates a new Account.
-Access is restricted to an API account with create merchant privileges.
+This interface is used to generate a quote.
+A quote can contain multiple projects.

 Request Body
 ============